 - Have the ability to absorb and desorb moisture without losing their efficiency

-- Can store CO2 during growth (hemp)
+- They can store CO2 during growth (hemp)

 - Thermofloc makes use of recycled newsprint

-Is any insulation suitable for vegans?
+What type of insulation is suitable for vegans?

 SupaSoft Insulation, NatraHemp and Steico wood fibre products are suitable insulation for vegans.